 How is the provision of human services different in rural areas?

 In many rural communities, residents must travel far from home to access support programs.
-Local agencies and community-based organizations may find that in order to get the word out, they will need to invest significant time and effort on outreach.
+Local agencies and community-based organizations may find that in order to publicize their services, they will need to invest time and effort on outreach.

-Rural residents may hesitate to seek assistance because of a strong tradition of handling personal problems themselves.
-However, integrating human services with the healthcare system could be easier in rural communities due to the importance and strength of relationships built among a small group of local stakeholders and service providers.
-In small, rural communities, one provider may, by necessity, provide several services and therefore have a fuller understanding of an individual's needs, problems and solutions that can be coordinated to meet those needs.
-Rethinking Rural Human Service Delivery in Challenging Times: The Case for Service Integration describes this uniqueness of rural places:
+Rural residents may hesitate to ask for help because of a strong tradition of self-reliance.
+However, integrating human services with the healthcare system may be easier in rural communities due to the importance and strength of relationships between local stakeholders and service providers.
+Providers in small, rural communities may need to offer several different types of services.
+In this situation they develop a better understanding of people's needs and problems and are better positioned to meet those needs.
+Rethinking Rural Human Service Delivery in Challenging Times: The Case for Service Integration describes this aspect of rural places:

 The creativity and resilience of rural people, and the informal networks so prevalent in rural areas would further complement and enhance an integrated services approach… A rural service integration system would allow the flexibility to combine processes that take advantage of these creative local networks, while addressing the unique needs of a changing rural demographic, particularly with the expanded growth of immigrant and aging populations.

-What are benefits to the rural healthcare system of helping address the social determinants of health through the provision of human services?
+How does the rural healthcare system benefit by addressing the social determinants of health through provision of human services?